 It is important to determine the underlying cause of the aggressive behaviour including in which scenarios it tends to occur.
-Sometimes the underlying cause can be associated with fear e.g. being picked up or reaching into the hutch can scare some rabbits.
+Sometimes the underlying cause can be associated with fear, for example being picked up or reaching into the hutch can scare some rabbits.
 The best training tip is to use reward-based training in these situations.
-If your bunny won't come near you, you'll have to persuade her that coming up to you is a really good thing.
+If your bunny won't come near you, you'll have to persuade it that coming up to you is a really good thing.
 The easiest way is with food rewards:

 Please see this link for more information: www.rabbitwelfare.co.uk/resources/content/info-sheets/viciousbun.htm

 The Rabbit Welfare Fund also has other information articles including tips about how to prevent aggression.